WillTheWater/WillTheWater/README.md

 *"Waste no more time arguing about what a good game should be.
 Make one."*

 Stoic Ronin Studio was founded on a life long dream.
-Games built with patience, discipline and a relentlss pursuit of understanding.
+Games built with patience, discipline and a relentless pursuit of understanding.

 <img src="https://i.imgur.com/pOxmZ0V.png" alt="The Catalyst of Quoralis" width="400">